docker/docs/get-started/part4.md

 ![Hello World in browser](images/app-in-browser-swarm.png)

-You'll see five possible container IDs all cycling by randomly, demonstrating the load-balancing.
+There are five possible container IDs all cycling by randomly, demonstrating the load-balancing.

 The reason both IP addresses work is that nodes in a swarm participate in an